ZhongShusheng/aivreg_stata_package/README.md

 ## Description

 aivreg  implements the anti-IV estimator outlined in [Bell, Billings, Calder-Wang, & Zhong (2024)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4899974).
-The method allows the user to estimate consistent, unbiased hedonic prices when the error term is caused by an imperfectly informative variable (anti-IV) for a confounding variable.
+The method allows the user to estimate implicit amenity prices in the presence of an unobservable confounder.

 ## Download Instructions